-April 2021 Highlights
+October 2021 Highlights

-- •In April, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
-See page 5. - •MWRA met all regulatory targets for the month.
-No communities triggered the requirement for an Assessment under the Total Coliform Rule.
-See Page 7. - •In January 2021, MWRA began collecting regular quarterly Per- and Polyfluoroalkyl Substances (PFAS) samples of treated water.
-Results are posted at www.mwra.com/watertesting/pfas/about.html. - •Look for MWRA's Annual Water Quality Report, which is published in June.
-A copy will be available on MWRA's web site at www.mwra.com/water/html/awqr.htm. - •To reduce printing and postage costs and also to provide the most detailed version, starting in 2015 MWRA has switched to an electronic distribution of the report.
+- •In October, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
+See pages 5 and 6. - •MWRA met all regulatory targets for the month.
+Nine communities triggered the requirement for an Assessment under the Revised Total Coliform Rule.
+See Page 7. - •To reduce paper usage, printing, and postage costs, and to provide the most detailed information on water quality, MWRA changed to an electronic version of this report in 2015.